wp-plugins/infusionsoft-affiliates/readme.txt

 = Version 0.5 =
 * 7/12/2011: Help added to the options page
-* 7/12/2011: Root URL affiliate code detection mildy operational
+* 7/12/2011: Root URL affiliate code detection mildly operational
 * 7/12/2011: Options for where to look for the affiliate code have been revised so multiple options can be selected

 = Version 0.4 =